britter/website/src/content/blog/2025-10-02-maven-ai-agents.md

 All of these examples point back to the same root cause.
 AI tools are designed to do the minimal work needed to answer a question or validate a change.
-Maven, on the other hand, requires full life cycle execution for everything to work correctly.
+Maven, on the other hand, requires full life cycle execution based on clean project state for everything to work correctly.
 Skipping phases or scoping commands too narrowly almost always leads to incorrect results.
 This is why developers often resort to heavy-handed commands such as: